 Mercy High School allows Mercy students-athletes to drive other Mercy students-athletes in the radius of Notre Dame- Belmont and Skyline College assuming that all DMV rules are complied with.
 If the contest is within the radius, student-athletes can carpool with another student-athlete as permissible by law.
 If contests are beyond the radius, the coach or eligible parents must drive- there are no exceptions to this rule.
 The families should be aware that if a student-athlete is found to go against the driving rules that she may be suspended and/or removed from the athletic team.
 Families are expected to uphold the driving regulations.

 The Head of School, Athletic Director, and coaches will respect and support the decision of a parent to remove his or her child from a team for any reason.
 However, once the child is removed, she may not return to that team for the remainder of the sport season or participate in that sport the following year in any capacity.
+If a student discontinues with an athletics team, they may not participate in another extracurricular outside of the athletics department during the same season.
 Counselors will be notified and the student-athlete will not be given credit on their transcript.